Peter Kalmus (physicist)

-Early life

-Kalmus was born in Prague on 25 January 1933, and moved to Britain with his parents and younger brother George Kalmus in 1939.
-His sister Elsa was born in 1945.
-The family became British citizens in 1946.

 Education

-Kalmus went to school first in London and then in Harpenden, Hertfordshire.
-From 1943 till 1951 he was at St Albans County Grammar School (later renamed Verulam School).
-He received his BSc (1954) and PhD (1957) at University College London where he remained for a further three years as a Research Associate.
+Kalmus received his BSc (1954) and PhD (1957) at University College London where he remained for a further three years as a Research Associate.
 He is now an Honorary Fellow of University College London.

 W and Z particles

-Among a number of notable achievements in his career, the Queen Mary, University of London group led by Peter Kalmus in conjunction with the Rutherford Appleton Laboratory group led by Alan Astbury and the Birmingham University group led by John Dowell joined Carlo Rubbia at CERN in an international collaboration known as UA1.
+The Queen Mary, University of London group led by Peter Kalmus in conjunction with the Rutherford Appleton Laboratory group led by Alan Astbury and the Birmingham University group led by John Dowell joined Carlo Rubbia at CERN in an international collaboration known as UA1.

 They built a large universal detector, aimed at investigating phenomena at the world's highest energy collisions, which were obtained from 1981 onwards, when the CERN Super Proton Synchrotron was converted into a proton-antiproton collider, as suggested by Rubbia, using the stochastic beam cooling technique devised by Simon van der Meer.
 The UK groups had joint responsibility for designing, constructing and operating a large hadron calorimeter and also a trigger processor.

 The most celebrated work with the UA1 detector was the discovery in 1983 of the W and Z particles.
 This discovery provided the experimental evidence for the unification of two of nature's seemingly very different fundamental forces: electromagnetism (which underlies electricity generation) and the weak force (which allows the Sun to shine).
 The unification of these two forces is part of a quest to see if all forces in the universe can be united into a "theory of everything" (Unified Field Theory).
 Electroweak unification demonstrated that what had previously been considered nature's four fundamental forces (electromagnetism, weak interaction, strong interaction and gravity) were now reduced to three.

 For this work Carlo Rubbia and Simon van der Meer of CERN received the 1984 Nobel Prize for Physics.
 Alan Astbury received the 1984 Rutherford Medal and Prize, and Peter Kalmus and John Dowell were jointly awarded the 1988 Rutherford Medal and Prize from the Institute of Physics for their outstanding roles in the discovery of the W and Z particles.